Incremental tasks

 • One or more output files have changed since the previous execution.

-In all of these cases, Gradle will report all input files as ADDED and the getFileChanges() method will return details for all the files that comprise the given input property.
+In these cases, Gradle will report all input files as ADDED, and the getFileChanges() method will return details for all the files that comprise the given input property.

 You can check if the task execution is incremental or not with the InputChanges.isIncremental() method.